harymitchell/nodeDemoApp/README.md

 This web app is a very basic demonstration of a number of web development concepts:

 ## Authentication
-Users can authenticate using Google Plus.
-TODO:  create user in DB when logging in for first time.
+Users can authenticate using Google Plus, and a user is created in DB when logging in for first time.

 ## GET
 Listings and Users can be read from the database.